esling/esling.github.io/_pages/atiam-ml-0-intro.md

 ### 1.2 - Preprocessing

 We will rely on a set of spectral transforms that allow to obtain a more descriptive view over the audio information.
-As most of these is out of the scope of the machine learning course, we redirect you to a [[https://ccrma.stanford.edu/~jos/sasp/|signal processing course]] proposed by [[https://ccrma.stanford.edu/~jos/|Julius O. Smith]].\\
+As most of these is out of the scope of the machine learning course, we redirect you to a [signal processing course](https://ccrma.stanford.edu/~jos/sasp/) proposed by [Julius O. Smith](https://ccrma.stanford.edu/~jos/).

 The following functions to compute various types of transforms are given as part of the basic package, in the //0b_Preprocessing// folder
   * ''stft.m''       - [[https://en.wikipedia.org/wiki/Short-time_Fourier_transform| Short-term Fourier transform]]